Applied Parameters: Action=Compile|ObjectKind=FocusedProject

 - Right-clicking over the entry for a project in the Projects panel, and choosing the Compile Project command from the context menu.

-- Focusing the entry for a project in the Projects panel, then clicking the panel's Project button and choosing the Compile Project command from the context menu.
+- Focusing the entry for a project, or one of its associated documents in the Projects panel, then clicking the button at the top of the panel.

 First, ensure that the project you wish to compile is the focused project in the Projects panel.